marshallturley/startup/README.md

 [My Notes](notes.md)

-A brief description of the application here.
-I don't know what my startup will focus on quite yet but I am excited to use Github and learn new programming skills over the next few months.
-I think I will really enjoy the content of this class and hope I can use the skills I learn in many different ways.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.
+The FitnessBuddy application is a fitness tracking app that also allows for users to connect with their friends.
+As users log new workouts they've completed, the app updates a leaderboard that shows the users who have spent the most time working out.
+There is also a small weather feature that allows for users to see what the conditions are if they want to do an outdoor workout.

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [X] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [X] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [X] Description of key features
-- [ ] Description of how you will use each technology
+- [X] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [X] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch